URBANEnvo/EnvoEmo-fMRI-task/README.md

 ## Notes
 - KDEF face stimuli are copyrighted and not included.
 Users must obtain them separately.
-- Environmental images may be reused for academic and scientific purposes under CC-BY 4.0 with attribution.
+- Environmental images may be reused for academic and scientific purposes under  CC BY-NC-SA 4.0 with attribution.

 ##Reference
 1. Lundqvist, D., Flykt, A., & Öhman, A. (1998).
 The Karolinska Directed Emotional Faces - KDEF, CD ROM from Department of Clinical Neuroscience, Psychology section, Karolinska Institutet, ISBN 91-630-7164-9.